maksim-bolotin/API_helper/README.md

 - Pointing
 - ILoveYou sign (combination of the ASL signs for I, L, and Y)

+## Error Handling

+The scripts include robust error handling:
+- Image decoding errors are properly caught and reported
+- Connection issues to the API are handled gracefully
+- When image visualization fails, JSON results are still returned
+- Detailed error messages help diagnose issues with the API or images

 ## Troubleshooting

 ### Connection Issues